zhiheLu/STAR_Stochastic_Classifiers_for_UDA/README.md

-# Stochastic Classifier for Unsupervised Domain Adaptation (CVPR2020)
+# Stochastic Classifiers for Unsupervised Domain Adaptation (CVPR2020)

 ## Please find details in the folder.